ZackWilde27/VulkanGameEngine/GameDocs.md

 <br>

-### PlayComplex3D(filename, position, attenuationModel, minDistance, maxDistance, delayMilliseconds, playTimeMilliseconds, volume, pitch, loop)
+### PlayComplex3D(filename, position, attenuationModel, minDistance, maxDistance, delayMilliseconds, playTimeMilliseconds, volume, pitch, pan, loop)
 The first set of parameters are the same as PlaySimple3D, and the rest are the same as PlayComplex2D

 <br>